-One low category tree will be lost because of this proposal.
-However, they are exempt from Ku-ring-gai Council's Tree Preservation Order.
-The proposed changes may affect a further one high category tree and one low category tree if appropriate protective measures are not taken.
+The proposed changes may affect three high category trees if appropriate protective measures are not taken.
 However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no impact on the contribution of trees to local amenity or character.